xdbfoundation/xdb-digitalbits-sdk/docs/reference/examples.md

 ## Creating a payment transaction

-The `xdb-digitalbits-sdk` exposes the [`TransactionBuilder`](https://xdbfoundation.github.io/js-digitalbits-base/TransactionBuilder.html) class from `js-digitalbits-base`.
+The `@digitalbits-blockchain/xdb-digitalbits-sdk` exposes the [`TransactionBuilder`](https://xdbfoundation.github.io/xdb-digitalbits-sdk/TransactionBuilder.html) class from `@digitalbits-blockchain/xdb-digitalbits-base`.
 There are more examples of [building transactions here](https://github.com/xdbfoundation/js-digitalbits-base/blob/master/docs/reference/base-examples.md).
 All those examples can be signed and submitted to DigitalBits in a similar manner as is done below.

 In this example, the destination account must exist.
 The example is written using modern Javascript, but `await` calls can also be rendered with promises.